Lecturers

 2224A HH Dow

-Sahar is responsible for managing the Van Vlack Undergraduate Laboratory.
-She is co-instructor of the MSE577, Principles of Failure Analysis.
-Her other duties include maintaining equipment, conducting training, and running outreach events and demonstrations.
-She is available to assist faculty, staff and students with instructional and facilities needs.
+Sahar serves as the lab manager for the Van Vlack Undergraduate Laboratory, where she oversees the daily operations of laboratory activities.
+In her role as co-instructor of MSE577, Principles of Failure Analysis, she contributes to the delivery and development of curriculum within the department.
+Her responsibilities include maintaining laboratory equipment, conducting training sessions, and organizing outreach events and demonstrations.
+Sahar is available to assist faculty, staff, and students with a wide range of instructional and facilities-related needs.

 Kathleen Sevener, Lecturer